 In some cases, you may be required to submit additional forms of documentation such as: proof of U.S. citizenship or permanent residency, income verification, copies of a valid Driver's License or Social Security Card, proof of Selective Service Registration, and/or proof of non-default before your financial aid request can be completed.
-Be sure to review your Student Aid Report (SAR) carefully to determine if you should submit any additional documentation.
 Your financial aid file can only be processed once you have submitted all required documents.
 It is important that you submit all required documents in a timely manner to the Office of Law Student Financial Services to avoid any unnecessary delays.